myelintek/documentation/user/lab.rst

 #) Ensure the flavor for the target GPU type exists.

    .. note::
-      A flavor could be :ref:`created <magagement-flavor>` in the management page.
+      A flavor could be :ref:`created <management-flavor>` in the management page.

 #) Open the *JupyterLab* for the lab.
 #) Open the settings side bar by clicking on the *settings* button on the top.